 Your complete guide to buying a home

-The property market and housing affordability is tricky to navigate for first home buyers.
+The property market and housing affordability is tricky to navigate for first home buyers or any home buyer no matter how many times you’ve done it.
 Keep reading for helpful tips that will make buying a home a smooth and easy process.

 The home buying process

-It all starts with savings Your very first step is to open a savings account with a great interest rate that will reward you for saving.
+It all starts with savings Your very first step is to open a savings account with a good interest rate that will reward you for saving.
+This will not be an everyday account.
 Consider one that withholds interest if you make a withdrawal to help avoid the spending temptation.
+A Reward Saver account is a great example.

 What to buy

-House and land packages are popular with first home buyers, but you can also buy houses and apartments off the plan.
-Of course, you can always purchase an established home that you want to do some renovations to.
+House and land packages are popular with first home buyers and home buyers in general, but you can also buy houses and apartments off the plan.
+Of course, you can always purchase an established home and renovate it to suit your needs.

 If you haven’t already, jump online and see what is available.
 Chat to real estate agents at open houses to gain property market insights.
 Family and other experienced property buyers can also give you advice on what type of purchase makes sense for you.
 Keep a record of the open houses you visited to remember what you liked and didn’t like about each one.
 Keep in mind you can buy a home listed with a real estate agent, but some home owners prefer to sell privately and save on agency fees.